bitcoin preco - tradeprofinances.com

 Bitcoin’s supply is predetermined by its code, with a fixed maximum supply of 21 million coins.
 This fixed supply is introduced gradually through the process of mining, where computers solve complex mathematical problems to generate new blocks on the blockchain, the distributed ledger that records Bitcoin transactions.
 The rate at which new bitcoins are mined is halved roughly every four years, a process known as halving, which reduces the supply growth rate over time.
 This built-in deflationary mechanism contributes to Bitcoin’s scarcity and potential for price appreciation.

-Read More bitcoin gambling sites
+Read More will bitcoin crash

 Demand Drivers